alirazavi1374/quartz/content/index.md

 ## About This Blog 📝

-In this blog, I plan to delve into the following topics:
+In this blog, I plan to delve into the following topics: A

 *   **[Your First Main Topic]:** For example: "Exploring the World of *Front-End Development* 💻 using `React` and `TypeScript`."
     *   *Explanation:* Here, I'll dive deep into various aspects of front-end, from basic HTML/CSS to advanced JavaScript frameworks.
 We'll look at ~~old techniques~~ **modern best practices**.